edumtto/team-point/README.md

 ## 🚀 Quick Start
 TeamPoint requires running both the client app (iOS/macOS) and a Node.js server.

-### 📱 Client (Swift/Xcode)
-1. Open TeamPoint.xcodeproj in Xcode.

-2. Build and run the app in the simulator or on a device.

 ### 🖥️ Server (Node.js/Socket.io)
 1. Navigate to the SocketIOServer directory.